Engineer, then product manager, then director.

 MN Tamil Sangam & Tamil School

-Architected the entire software stack — community website, school LMS, a timeline history of Tamils, and AI-based applications.
-Built and maintain the AWS cloud infrastructure.
+Built the software stack from scratch: community website, school LMS, a timeline history of Tamils, and a few AI-based applications.
+Also run the AWS infrastructure.

 Parai Instructor